rhitabratakarar/CustomLinuxSetup/README.md

 3. Do not forget to update the plugins too, using `:PlugUpdate` command (consider doing it weekly).

-4. To remove a Plugin: Remove the plugin name from the Plugin call function and save the file and restart vim.
+4. To remove a Plugin: Remove the plugin name from the Plugin call function and save the file and restart neovim.
 Open another instance and run the `:PlugClean` command.

-### Customizing Shell and Terminal:
+# Customizing Terminal and i3-gaps:

 **Change Terminal Font**: